-How long can I expect my roof system to last?
+Q: How long can I expect my roof system to last?

-Most new roof systems are designed to provide useful service for about 20 years.
+A: Most new roof systems are designed to provide useful service for about 20 years.
 Some roof system types, such as slate, clay tile and certain metal (e.g., copper) systems, can last longer.

 Actual roof system life span is determined by a number of factors, including local climatic and environmental conditions, proper building and roof system design, material quality and suitability, proper application and adequate roof maintenance.